conviche/quickstart-dotnet/README.md

   };
   ```
 7. On line 233 of the ApplicationManager class replace the dummy username and password with the username and password for your Zuora Test Drive tenant
+**This project has not been tested in any other C# IDEs and may require different steps if a different IDE is used**